Recipe · subsampling

 noise happens to be, with no absolute tolerance to pick per signal.

-K = 1.25 is the starting point used here.
-Under a Gaussian baseline, samples lying outside ±1.25σ from the mean account for roughly 21% of the population — so the deadband drops about 79% of samples during quiet operation.
+K = 1.5 is the starting point used here.
+Under a Gaussian baseline, samples lying outside ±1.5σ from the mean account for roughly 13% of the population — so the adaptive gate fires on about one in eight samples during quiet operation.
+Combined with the every-fifth heartbeat, the total kept rate in quiet regions is around 28%.
 Tighter K (closer to 1.0) keeps more; wider K (closer to 2.0) keeps fewer.
 K itself is data-dependent: the value here was chosen for the four-region synthetic signal the demo runs on, and other datasets should sweep K on their own representative data before deploying.

 The median3 node sits between sanitize and esStats to absorb